Essential Checklist

 To complete your enrolment, you need to have accessed and engaged with the information available to you on the UDo Blackboard (Course Resources) tile and complete any other steps required (if applicable, details will be provided via email).
 This is when you’ll be formally registered as a student, which will trigger any funding (if applicable).
 You will receive an email to confirm your enrolment as a University of Derby student once all steps are completed.

-Your student email (unimail) will be the main way that the University contacts you.
+Your student email (Unimail) will be the main way that the University contacts you.
 Make sure you know how to check it and do so regularly.
-You will be able to access your email via the DerbyUni App and can set it up with your existing email app on your phone or other devices.
+Access your inbox via the Unimail tile on UDo.

 12. Collect your student ID (UniCard)